timlee0119/Tank-War-Client/README.md

 ## Execution
 Clone this repo and open it with Unity.
 ## Introduction
+Click the image below to watch an intro video on youtube.\
 [![Introduction](http://img.youtube.com/vi/BF1oIZHNNSo/0.jpg)](https://www.youtube.com/watch?v=BF1oIZHNNSo)
 ## For Tank War Server
 You'll also need the server to run this project since it is an online game.\